Theo-riffic: Rustic Italian fare at Theo Randall at the Intercontinental

 For contents of all Metro Girl’s bar and restaurant reviews, visit our reviews page.

-Posted on 4 November 2012, in Grub, London and tagged Intercontinental Hotel London, Italian food, restaurants, Theo Randall.
+Posted on 4 Nov 2012, in Grub, London and tagged foodie, Italian food, Mayfair.
 Bookmark the permalink.
 Comments Off on Theo-riffic: Rustic Italian fare at Theo Randall at the Intercontinental.